Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-loops.md

 ## Introduction

 We can have loops inside of loops!
-Programmers tend to call loops inside of loops _**nested loops.**_
+We call the arrangement of a loop inside another loop a _**nested loop**_.

-Nested loops aren't different from other loops at all!
-We'll extend our knowledge about loops; it might feel like there's no new knowledge here. _However_, nested loops can be intimidating to read and understand at first.
-We should practice reading, understanding, and writing nested loops to get over that fear!
+Nested loops are no different from non-nested loops!
+They can seem intimidating to read and understand at first.
+But by building on what we already know about other loops, we can expand our understanding and overcome that fear!
+We just need to practice reading, understanding, and writing nested loops until they feel just as familiar to us as any other loop!

 Callout: Nested loops do not require nested data structures; the only thing that nested loops and nested data structures have in common are being nested.